Anticipated Operational Occurrences

-- Pressure in the reactor coolant and main steam systems should be maintained below specific value (usually below 110% of the design pressure).
+- Pressure in the reactor coolant and main steam systems should be maintained below a specific value (usually below 110% of the design pressure).

 - Fuel cladding integrity shall be maintained by ensuring that the minimum departure from nucleate boiling ratio (DNBR) remains above the 95/95 DNBR limit for PWRs (a 95% probability at a 95% confidence level) and that the critical power ratio (CPR) remains above the minimum critical power ratio (MCPR) safety limit for BWRs.
 If the minimum DNBR or MCPR does not meet these limits, then the fuel is assumed to have failed.

-- According to 10 CFR 50.59, an AOO should not generate a postulated accident without other faults occurring independently or result in a consequential loss of function of the RCS or reactor containment barriers.
+- According to 10 CFR 50.59, an AOO should not generate a postulated accident without other faults occurring independently or resulting in a consequential loss of function of the RCS or reactor containment barriers.

-By meeting these criteria, it can be demonstrated that automatic functions and control systems can return the facility to its normal operating mode as soon as possible and it can be demonstrated that all barriers remained intact after the event.
+By meeting these criteria, it can be demonstrated that automatic functions and control systems can return the facility to its normal operating mode as soon as possible, and it can be demonstrated that all barriers remained intact after the event.

 Example: Partial Loss of Coolant Flow – PWR